pantheon-systems/documentation/source/_docs/metrics.md

 ### Can I see metrics for other environments?
-Metrics are currently only available for the Live environment.
+Yes!
+Metrics are now available for the entire site or by environment via the Terminus `alpha:metrics` command, when [installed via Git](https://github.com/pantheon-systems/terminus#installing-with-git).

 ### Why don't I see any data, or why don't I see a full 12 months of data?
 If your site is not yet on the Global CDN data will not be available.
 Sites upgraded in the last 12 months will show data following the switch.
 To upgrade, see [Pantheon Global CDN](/docs/global-cdn/).